Kpmul/TSPGA/CA3/ca3.md

     }
 }
 ```
 Here we give the Mallard an instance of `Behaviour` and assign it using a constructor.
 We also have a method that can call the specific behaviour attached to the `Mallard` upon construction.
+This used the idea of "programming to an interface" or "supertype"
 ```java
 public static void main(String args[]){